 Frenchie Bar a Vins:

-This is the casual, cheaper, no reservations required, little sister of Gregory Marchand’s restaurant Frenchie.
+Frenchie Bar a Vins is the casual, cheaper, no reservations required, little sister of Gregory Marchand’s restaurant Frenchie.
 Getting a reservation at the main restaurant is a tricky proposition, but you can walk right in to the wine bar…that is if you get there early enough!
-There can be long lines if you go at peak hours and the place is a tad loud and crowded and chaotic.
-But the food is worth it!
-Mr. Marchand has been quoted as saying that he wanted this to be a more spontaneous eatery and I think it delivers.

 It has small plates of interesting and innovative, yet somehow classic French food as well as a wide variety of wine by the glass.
 Be prepared to wait and be prepared to have to flag down one of the servers.
 Once you succeed in attracting their attention the servers are friendly and helpful.
-I have never eaten at the main restaurant, but one of the guests seated near us declared that the food at the wine bar was just as good as the food at the restaurant for a fraction of the price!

 Everything is beautifully presented and just tastes SO good!